kd-s-t/siargao-trading-road/docs/BUSINESS_E2E_FLOW.md

   - Example: If order contains 300 sacks, delivery fee = 300 × ₱20.00 = ₱6,000.00
   - When `delivery_option` is `"pickup"`, delivery fee is ₱0.00
   - Final order total = Subtotal + Delivery Fee

+- **Shipping Address Requirement**:
+  - When `delivery_option` is `"deliver"`, the `shipping_address` field is **required**
+  - Users must provide a valid delivery address when submitting orders for delivery
+  - Backend validation will reject orders with delivery option but missing shipping address
+  - Shipping address is not required when `delivery_option` is `"pickup"`

 ---